wso2-attic/ballerina-integrator/examples/guides/messaging/reliable-delivery/README.md

    in-order message delivery pattern is also achieved.
 Messages are delivered to the endpoint in a reliable manner keeping the order of the messages they were put to the store.

-2. **throttling** : Consider a legacy backend which can process messages up to 100 TPS only.
-This service is exposed to a system from which it gets message bursts sometimes exceeding its limit of 100 TPS.
+2. **throttling** : Consider a legacy backend which can process messages only up to 100 TPS.
+This service is exposed to a system from which it gets message bursts, sometimes exceeding its limit of 100 TPS.
 To regulate the load we can use message store and forward pattern.
 System can store the message in the store in the speed it likes and message processor will forward the messages to the backend in a regulated way with its defined polling interval.